leftygithub/Beyond-The-Borders---Legacy-Edition-3.7.6.-/docs/source/index.rst

 Beyond The Borders - Legacy Edition (3.7.6.)
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Beyond The Borders** (/lu'make/) is a Ultimate Mod Pack that overhauls Escape From Tarkov.
+Built on top of `SPT <https://sp-tarkov.com/>`_ with mods created by the SPT community.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is considered final product for Legacy Edition.

 Contents
 --------